vimalthanikachalam/vimalthanikachalam/README.md

 ---

 - 📚 Pursuing M.Tech.
 Artificial Intelligence and Machine Learning and pursuing various courses at Udemy.
-- 👨‍💻 Fulltime programmer, Part-time Gamer.
-Basically a Geek. but don't worry im totally extroverted.
-- 🌱 I’m currently learning React Advanced, Mongo DB, and many popular libraries and more.
+- 🌱 I’m currently learning .Net SQL, Mongo DB, and many popular frameworks,libraries and more.
-- ⚡ I Play Tactical FPS Games, Valorant & CSGO are my favorites!
 - ✈ Been to Dubai!
 - 😇 My Bucket list is to Visit: Venice & Sydney.
 - 🌎 I love meeting diverse individuals around the world, so if you want to connect, feel free to reach out & introduce yourself (don’t just say hi, tell me about yourself!)

--👀 Idhula enna perumai– What’s there to gloat about in this!  😁
+-👀 Idhula enna perumai– 😁